 Global Health and Climate Change Advocate

 - Represents their university in the Global Health Advocacy Program

-- Coordinates local and national advocacy initiatives around a theme chosen each year by the Global Health Program within the CFMS (this year, the theme is Immigrant and Refugee Health)
+- Coordinates local and national advocacy initiatives around a theme chosen each year by the Global Health Program within the CFMS (this year, the theme is Universal Access to Contraception)